benjamincerigo/wkpdfgenerator/README.md

 ./bin/client
 ```

-Once the job is finished there should be a pdf file in the reports directory
+Once the job is finished there should be a PDF file in the reports directory.

 ## Logs
 /var/log/wkpdfgenerator.log